+[[copy edited by Kezia Endsley]]

+TE color code: GREEN checked out OK, YELLOW needs attention, RED (this) is an error.

 Chapter 11: Building Interactive Security Visualizations

+[AU: Global for whole chapter, if any color is needed for the code in this chapter, please add it (and insert the new listing numbering you’ve suggested).
+If you have questions, please contact me right away.
+Thanks, Kevin (PjE)]

+[AU: And please remember that if the code is changed, make the appropriate change in the code download as well and submit a new version of the code download for the chapter with your AR.
+Thanks, Kevin (PJE)]

-Many in the design community understand that design must convey the essence of a device’s operation; the way it works; the possible actions that can be taken; and, through feedback, just what it is doing at any particular moment.
-Design is really an act of communication, which means having a deep understanding of the person with whom the designer is communicating.
+“Many in the design community understand that design must convey the essence of a device’s operation; the way it works; the possible actions that can be taken; and, through feedback, just what it is doing at any particular moment.
+Design is really an act of communication, which means having a deep understanding of the person with whom the designer is communicating.”

 Donald A. Norman, The Design of Everyday Things

-The main purpose behind any of your data visualization efforts should be to help consumers understand and learn from data.
+The main purpose behind any of your data visualization efforts should be to help consumers understand and learn from the data.
 In other words, effective communication is the primary goal of your visual creations.

-As we’ve seen in previous chapters, developing simple and successful fixed tables and charts requires knowledge, skill and practice but can provide substantive illumination of a topic, issue or problem if executed correctly.
-In most cases—probably 95% of the time—these fixed views are all that is needed to achieve the goal of communication.
+As you’ve seen in previous chapters, developing simple and successful fixed tables and charts requires knowledge, skill, and practice, but can provide substantive illumination of a topic, issue, or problem if executed correctly.
+In most cases—probably 95 percent of the time—these fixed views are all that is needed to achieve the goal of communication.
 There are situations, however, when static views of data are either insufficient or just not practical, requiring the move to a more dynamic medium to help consumers explore the messages the data has to offer.
-This chapter will help you understand when the move to interactive visualizations makes sense and introduce you to some of the resources and techniques that will help you craft effective messages, dashboards and exploration tools.
+This chapter helps you understand when the move to interactive visualizations makes sense and introduces you to some of the resources and techniques that will help you craft effective messages, dashboards, and exploration tools.

 type="note"

-The skills, art and science surrounding interactive visualizations span a multitude of disciplines across many decades.
-As a result, this single chapter serves more as a survey and reference for further study for the topic as a whole while providing practical guidance for where to apply interactivity within the scope of information security.
+The skills, art, and science surrounding interactive visualizations span a multitude of disciplines across many decades.
+As a result, this single chapter serves more as a survey and reference for further study for the topic as a whole.
+It provides practical guidance for where to apply interactivity within the scope of information security.

 Moving from Static to Interactive

-Assuming our “95%” premise holds true, your first instinct when planning out visualizations should be to “go static”.
-It will generally take much less time to construct fixed visualizations even with the tweaking and polishing necessary to produce a consumer-worthy graphic.
-You should also consider sticking with stationary images if the project you’re working on is fairly discrete with a data set having minimal number of dimensions (i.e. rows, variables/columns/fields).
-As Scott Murray put it in his book, Interactive Data Visualization for the Web, “A fixed image is ideal when alternate views are neither needed nor desired, and required when publishing to a static medium, such as print”.
+Assuming the “95 percent” premise holds true, your first instinct when planning visualizations should be to “go static.”
+It will generally take much less time to construct fixed visualizations even with the tweaking and polishing necessary to produce an audience-worthy graphic.
+You should also consider sticking with stationary images if the project you’re working on is fairly discrete with a data set having a minimal number of dimensions (that is, rows, variables/columns/fields).
+As Scott Murray put it in his book Interactive Data Visualization for the Web, “A fixed image is ideal when alternate views are neither needed nor desired, and required when publishing to a static medium, such as print.”

-If you’re still feeling the “interactive itch”, there are three primary goals to consider when contemplating a new visualization:
+If you’re still feeling the “interactive itch,” there are three primary goals to consider when contemplating a new visualization:

-Augmentation: If adding interactive capabilities to visualization will help speed up or automate tasks consumers would normally perform manually, going interactive is definitely the right thing to do.
+Augmentation: If adding interactive capabilities helps speed up or automate tasks consumers would normally perform manually, going interactive is definitely the right thing to do.

-Exploration: If the number of dimensions and size/diversity of the data set grow sufficiently large, it may be better to give the consumer the ability to explore the relationships and outcomes on their own versus trying to guess which set of static graphics will be most useful.
+Exploration: If the number of dimensions and size/diversity of the data set grow sufficiently large, it may be better to enable consumers to explore the relationships and outcomes on their own rather than trying to guess which set of static graphics will be most useful.